Best portable camping fridge freezers in Australia 2021: Single zone

 This approach gives you the flexibility of resizing the Bushman Original Camp Fridge depending on how you are using it.
 Just going on a day trip?
 Well, you can take it in its 35L form and save on power consumption and space.
 Doing a long weekend?
 Go the full 52L so you can pack in plenty of food and drinks.
 The system for connecting the different capacities works really well.

 The Bushman is very much about function over form.
 It's an ugly looking fridge with an outdated control panel and no modern fringe benefits, such as USB ports or comfortable handles.
-But the SECOP compressor ensures durability and performance, and we also love the three-basket interior that helps with organising your food and drink in a smart and useful way.
+But the SECOP compressor ensures durability and performance, and we also love the 3-basket interior that helps with organising your food and drink in a smart and useful way.

 - Good value for money